 Frank Pethick Ayers (Ayres)

 Frank was born in 1896 to Charles Henry and Elizabeth Ann Ayers at Davidstow.
-His Father was a Farm Labourer and with his wife was a Bible Christian.
+His father was a Farm Labourer and with his wife was a Bible Christian.
 On leaving school Frank went to work also as a Farm Labourer.
-He enlisted in November 1915 with the Duke of Cornwall’s Light Infantry as a Private (Regimental No. 24020).
-He arrived in France in the August of 1916.
-He was killed when a high explosive shell hit his dug out.
-His body was never identified.
+He enlisted in November 1915 with the Duke of Cornwall’s Light Infantry as a Private (Regimental No. 24020) serving with the 10th (Service) Battalion (Cornwall Pioneers) in the 2nd Division.
+He arrived in France in August of 1916.
+He was killed just a month later on September 6th when a high explosive shell hit his dugout in the Hebuterne / Colincamps sector of the Somme.
+He was interred at the Sucrerie Military Cemetery.
+His name is also commemorated on the Laneast War Memorial and Memorial Seat.

 Thomas Henry Ayres